-Jeff Kao is a computational journalist at ProPublica who uses data science to cover technology.
+Jeff Kao was a computational journalist at ProPublica who used data science to cover technology.
 His collaboration with The New York Times on Chinese government censorship of the coronavirus outbreak was a part of the newspaper’s winning entry for the 2021 Pulitzer Prize for public service.
 His project on videos posted to Parler during the Capitol riots was cited throughout President Donald Trump’s second impeachment hearing and won the 2021 IRE Award for breaking news.
 His work has also won the Loeb Award for international reporting (2022), the SOPA Award for journalistic innovation (2022) and the SABEW Award for technology reporting (2019).

 Kao previously worked as a machine learning engineer at Atrium LTS, where he developed natural language processing systems for legal services.
 He holds a law degree from Columbia Law School, where he was the editor in chief of the Columbia Science and Technology Law Review, and a bachelor’s degree in engineering from the University of Waterloo.